plone/plone.app.robotframework/docs/source/happy.rst

     *** Test Cases ***

-    Plomino is installed
-        Go to  ${PLONE_URL}
-        Page should contain  mydb

-    Form can be created
+    Site Administrator can access control panel
-        Log in as the database owner
+        Given I'm logged in as a 'Site Administrator' When I open the personal menu
-        Open the database
-        Create test form
+         Then I see the Site Setup -link

     *** Keywords ***

-    Log in as the database owner
+    I'm logged in as a '${ROLE}'
-        Enable autologin as  Site Administrator
+        Enable autologin as  ${ROLE}
-        Set autologin username  ${TEST_USER_ID}
         Go to  ${PLONE_URL}

-    Open the database
-        Go to  ${PLONE_URL}/mydb

-    Create test form
+    I open the personal menu
-        Click link  Form
+        Click link  css=#user-name

-        Page should contain element  css=input#id
-        Input text  id  frm_test
-        Input text  title  Test Form
-        Click button  Save
-        Page should contain  Changes saved.
+    I see the Site Setup -link
+        Element should be visible  css=#personaltools-plone_setup

 .. note:: We use ``.robot`` as Robot Framework test suite file extension to make it easier for developers to